 A mental health crisis is defined as an emergency that poses a direct physical threat to your emotional or physical wellbeing.
 If you feel overwhelming physical sensations that you’re unable to control, or you’re considering harming yourself in any way, you need to call emergency services by dialing 999.
 Alternatively, before the threat becomes overwhelming, you can reach out to Shout about your situation, by texting “SHOUT” to 85258.
 You’ll get immediate, confidential support in your time of need.

-The NHS has a range of insightful resources here that can help you look after your mental wellbeing.
+The NHS has a range of mental wellbeing tips that can help you look after your mind.
 The advice is up to date, covering the most common reasons people are seeking mental health support, including isolation, redundancy, and dealing with health anxiety and coronavirus worries.
 If things are getting on top of you, you should also make an appointment with your GP to be referred for over-the-phone counselling or medication.
 There is nothing wrong with seeking medical treatment for mental health.
-Mental wellbeing should be treated with the same care as your physical health.
+Mental wellbeing should be treated with the same amount of care as your physical health.

 If you have any worries concerning food supplies, toiletries, warm clothing, and other essential items, help is available.
 Remember, this is temporary, and things will get better, but do reach out for help and supplies if you need it.
 We’ve explained how The Trussell Trust can help below.